kwaroran/character-card-spec-v3/SPEC_V3.md

 > ST, Risu Compatibility

-The value of this field *MUST* be a string or undefined. this field *MAY* be used to identify the lorebook field. this field *SHOULD NOT* be used on prompt engining.
+The value of this field *MUST* be a string, number or undefined. this field *MAY* be used to identify the lorebook field. this field *SHOULD NOT* be used on prompt engining.

 ### `comment`